Lateral Academy TENTATIVELY set to start November 14, 2016.

 - Polygraph Exam

 - Chief’s Selection Board

 - Medical Exam/Drug Screen

-The Lateral Police Academy is a condensed six to eight week program in which officers become familiar with the City of Albuquerque city ordinances and the Albuquerque Police Department’s standard operating procedures.
+Lateral Officers must attend a Lateral Police Academy.
+The Lateral Police Academy is a condensed 7 week program in which officers become familiar with the City of Albuquerque city ordinances and the Albuquerque Police Department's standard operating procedures.
 Instructional areas also include, but are not limited to, physical fitness, defensive tactics, and firearms proficiency.
-Out of state lateral officers will need to successfully past the state Law Enforcement Officer Certification Examination administered by the New Mexico Department of Public safety.
-If the lateral officer does not pass the certification exam, lateral officers will have to complete the one week certification by waiver course held in Santa Fe, New Mexico at their own expense.
+Lateral Officers will need to successfully pass the state Law Enforcement Officer Certification Examination administered by the New Mexico Department of Public Safety.
+If the applicant does not pass the certification exam, the applicant will have to complete the one week certification by waiver course held in Santa Fe, New Mexico at their own expense.

 The principal functions of a police officer are the preservation of the peace and maintenance of order, the prevention and detection of crime, the apprehension of offenders, the protection of persons and property under the law and the performance of the multitude of tasks relating to public welfare and safety.

 - $8,000 hiring bonus (paid over the course of your first year after graduation from the academy)